rquanx/weibo-image-rescue/README.md

 - `-f` : Force update CDN information and rescue image from URL.
 Provide the URL after the flag.
 - `image_url` : The URL of the image to rescue.

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more details.